MatProGo-dev/MatProInterface.go/README.md

 # MatProInterface.go
 A common interface used for modeling Mathematical Programs in the language Go.

+## FAQs

+> Why are the solvers not bundled into the interface?

+The solvers are separated into separate repositories to avoid compilation issues.
+A compilation issue would arise, for example, if Gurobi bindings were built into this interace, but your computer did not have Gurobi installed on it.
+The same can be said for a number of other solvers as well.
+To avoid such issues, ALL SOLVERS should be included in separate pacakages that implement the `solver` interface in this package.

+With this in mind, you should be able to use any solver by installing its associated MatProGo.dev pacakage and then calling its "Solver" object.

 ## To-Dos

 * [X] Create New AddConstr methods which work for vector constraints